justinhj/cljs-roman/README.md

 I then edited the project.clj to add the dependencies I needed and especially to set up lein-cljsbuild which enables you to build cljs code easily.

-The html is in index.html and the javascript is compiled into the javascripts folder from the Clojurescript.
+The html is in roman.html and the javascript is compiled into the javascripts folder from the Clojurescript in the src/cljs folder.

 I had a terminal with the comman 'lein cljsbuild auto' running, so that any changes to the cljs files are compiled to javascript.